Otaiki1/metacrafters-intermediate-solidity/README.md

 ## Description

 This program is a contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
 The contract has functions for minting, burning, and transferring tokens.
 This program serves as a simple and straightforward introduction to Solidity programming and can be used as a stepping stone for more complex projects in the future.
+It utilizes openZeppelin

 ## Getting Started